bobwaycott/octostrap/README.md

-## What is OctoStrap? (beside standing on other giants' shoulders)
+## What is Octostrap? (beside standing on other giants' shoulders)

-OctoStrap is [Octopress](http://octopress.org) blogging at its finest.
+Octostrap is [Octopress](http://octopress.org) blogging at its finest.
 And by finest, that means [Bootstrap](http://getbootstrap.com).

 Basically, this is just getting started, and we've stuck to getting a runnable Bootstrap environment going that allows you to clone, `bundle install`, and `rake preview`.